Reich Security Main Office: Role in the Holocaust

 Activities within Nazi Germany superintended by the RSHA included gathering intelligence, criminal investigation, overseeing foreigners, monitoring public opinion, and Nazi indoctrination.
 The RSHA was also "the central office for the extra-judicial NS (National Socialist) measures of terror and repression from the beginning of the war until 1945".
 The list of persecuted people included Jews, Communists, Freemasons, pacifists, and Christian activists.

 In addition to dealing with identified enemies, the RSHA advocated expansionist policies for the Reich and the Germanization of additional territory through settlement.
 After France's defeat in June 1940, it was the RSHA that was tasked with facilitating the proposed Madagascar Plan; the plan called for forcibly relocating 4 million Jewish deportees to the island of Madagascar, over a four-year period.
 The Madagascar Plan also required France to cede the island to Germany so the Nazis could create a "superghetto" overseen by the SiPo.
 By mid-August, the RSHA finalized a plan to deport four million Jews to Madagascar, using two ships per day.
 Eichmann and his team detailed procedures for registering Jews, confiscating their property to fund the operation, and establishing the island as an SS-controlled open-air prison without Jewish self-governance.
 The RSHA's promotion of the Madagascar Plan in mid-1940 led to the temporary suspension of ghettoization efforts in Poland, as Nazi officials anticipated deporting Jews overseas.
-However, Britain's refusal to surrender, the cancellation of Operation Sealion, and with Germany's inability to control the sea-lanes, the plan was unfeasible.
+However, Britain's refusal to surrender, the cancellation of Operation Sea Lion, and with Germany's inability to control the sea-lanes, the plan was unfeasible.
 Also, the RSHA estimated it would take some four years to transport all the Jews to Africa's east coast.
 As a result, the Nazi regime, unable to remove Jews from Europe, increasingly resorted to harsher internal measures under conditions shaped more by wartime strategic realities than by ideological consistency.
 New opportunities to relocate the Jews elsewhere consequent the invasion of the Soviet Union also led Hitler to decide against Madagascar in favor of sending them to the East.